Francesca Hong: Tenure

-During her first term in the legislature, Hong sponsored efforts to raise the tipped minimum wage.
-During her first term, Hong introduced a bill to establish an Economic Bill of Rights in Wisconsin.
-A supporter of environmental rights, she was among 10 people to sign up for a "dunk tank" fundraiser in Madison on August 1, 2021, to raise awareness about the importance of clean water.

-In 2022, Hong was re-elected unopposed.
-After the election, Hong was appointed to the Wisconsin Economic Development Corporation board of directors, to the seat controlled by the Assembly minority leader, Greta Neubauer.
+During her first term in the legislature, Hong sponsored efforts to raise the tipped minimum wage and introduced a bill to establish an Economic Bill of Rights in Wisconsin.
+A supporter of environmental rights, she was among ten people to sign up for a "dunk tank" fund-raiser in Madison on August 1, 2021, to raise awareness about the importance of clean water.
+After her 2022 reelection, Hong was appointed to the Wisconsin Economic Development Corporation (WEDC) board of directors, to the seat controlled by the Assembly minority leader, Greta Neubauer.

 In February 2024, Hong backed reforms to implement paid family leave in the state.

-During the 2024 Democratic Party presidential primaries, Hong backed the Uncommitted National Movement to protest President Joe Biden's policies towards the Gaza war, and drafted a letter calling for a ceasefire in Gaza.
-In May 2024, Hong was endorsed by the Madison Area chapter of Democratic Socialists of America.
-In the 2024 elections, Hong was re-elected unopposed.
-Following the elections, Hong joined the State Assembly's Socialist Caucus.
+As the state's first Asian American legislator, she was among those who introduced legislation to require that Wisconsin public schools teach Asian American and Hmong American history.
+She said increased anti-Asian hate during the COVID-19 pandemic and the emergence of Asian voting blocs motivated her colleagues in the Assembly to support the change to the law.
+Governor Tony Evers signed the bill into law in April 2024.
+During the 2024 Democratic Party presidential primaries, Hong backed the Uncommitted National Movement to protest President Joe Biden's policies in the Gaza war, and drafted a letter calling for a ceasefire in Gaza.
+Hong also joined the State Assembly's Socialist Caucus in 2024.

-In March 2025, Hong supported the Climate Accountability Act, which aimed to cut greenhouse gas emissions by half by 2030, with the goal of reaching net-zero carbon emissions by 2050.
-Hong additionally co-sponsored a bill establishing an Economic Bill of Rights in the state, which she had previously introduced in the 2021–2022 and 2023–2024 legislative sessions.
+In March 2025, Hong supported the Climate Accountability Act, which aimed to cut greenhouse gas emissions by half by 2030 and reach net-zero carbon emissions by 2050.
+She also co-sponsored a bill establishing an Economic Bill of Rights in the state, which she had previously introduced in the 2021–2022 and 2023–2024 legislative sessions.
 In May 2025, Hong formed the first Asian Caucus in the State Assembly with freshman representatives Angelito Tenorio and Renuka Mayadev.

-Gubernatorial campaign (2025-2026)
+In July, Hong voted against the 2025–2027 state budget, which had been created through negotiations between governor Evers and legislative leadership from both parties, arguing it "let Republicans off the hook while leaving communities without the investment or care they deserve."

+In February 2026, Hong co-drafted a bill that would put a statewide moratorium on data centers.
+Later that month, she also introduced legislation to repeal a Wisconsin statute that banned boycotts of Israel by companies and individuals doing business with state government.